mcrouse6/nba_scraper/readme.md

-# 2017-2018 ESPN NBA Fantasy Scapper
+# 2017-2018 ESPN NBA Fantasy Scaper

-This is a quick, dirty hack for getting active rosters from a public league.
+This is a quick, dirty hack for getting active rosters from a public ESPN NBA fantasy league.
 This is flimsy and will break but to install and run:

 ```bash
 virtualenv --python=/usr/bin/python2.7 env